ILLGrenoble/cameo/mkdocs/docs/windows-compilation.md

 1. Create the directory *C:/Users/legoc/Documents/zmq/protobuf-3.12.4/cmake/build*
 2. Launch cmake-gui

 * Source code: *C:/Users/legoc/Documents/zmq/protobuf-3.12.4/cmake*
 * Build: *C:/Users/legoc/Documents/zmq/protobuf-3.12.4/cmake/build*
 * Configure, Generate, Open Project (launches Visual Studio 19)

-Notes
+Notes:

 * The documentation suggests to use *nmake* however using it compiles the library in *x86* format.
 Maybe an option is missing.
 * It was necessary to switch the flag *Runtime Library* from */MT* to */MD* to conform to the other projects.
 Then only the libprotobuf.lib is linking.